Tuesday, 26 July 2016

 Skin Care:

 Corticosteroids like Prednisolone (wyesolon) may cause acne on your face, shoulders, chest, or back.
 Cyclosporine may cause these areas to be oily.
 Wash this area thoroughly with water at least three times a day every day.
 Avoid vigorous rubbing or scrubbing, instead use a wet washcloth and mild soap to remove accumulating oils, dead skin, and bacteria.
-Avoid using soaps that contain oils or cream based.
+Avoid using soaps that contain oils or cream-based.

 Eye care: